Track Selection 1 Russian Lullaby

 The record has been listened to via headphones to achieve an accurate grade.”

 Well I had to read it all, so I don’t see why you shouldn’t.
 The words “too much information” come to mind, but really, it is to be commended.
 Compare that with “Sounds great!” which I read on a description today.
 I’ll decide whether it sounds great or not.
 Just tell me about the condition.

 The surface marks on track two do sound briefly, about eight revs was my impression.
 However the rest of the record is remarkably clean and in EX condition.
 The single scuff must have put off the high-end buyers, as it was won for a very frugal sum, considering I have chased and lost this at four to five times that previously.
 Condition is everything.

 Not a few auctions in Popsike claim the record is “RARE”.
-Well Popsike lists no less than 290 auctions of this record, more than I have seen previously for any record I have ever looked at.
+Well Popsike lists no less than 290 auctions of this record, more than I have seen previously for any record I have ever looked at apart from Kind of Blue.
 It is BLOODY COMMON, not RARE!.

 Postscript April 7, 2014

 LJC reader Alan has discovered a variation in the original Prestige cover of PRLP 7142 Soultrane, where the designer credit on the front cover appears in white text and black text.

 Popsike confirms the cover variation exists, however among the hundreds of copies shown, the black text outnumbers the white text version by at least ten to one, possibly more, so the white text is more “rare”.